tracynle/cafe_galleria/README.md

 # cafe_galleria
 A mobile responsive cafe website that uses simple HTML, CSS, and Javascript.
-I wanted to create a website layout that does not rely on libraries.
+I wanted to create a website layout that does not depend on styling libraries so that I can understand how to use flexbox, grid, and semantic CSS.